akiryk/tutorials-learning-lessons/typescript.md

 * [Typescript Playground](https://www.typescriptlang.org/play)

 ## Quiz Show Course

+Look through the notes for the different quizes and challenges: https://www.typescript-training.com/course/making-typescript-stick/05-does-it-compile/

 ### Variadic Tuples
 Example tuple could be a color.
 A color has RGB values, so it might look like this: `[[r: 123], [g: 34], [b: 233]]`